WhatsApp comes back online after service outage

 The Meta-owned platform has not yet confirmed the cause of the fault but had told users earlier on Tuesday that it was working to fix it.

-WhatsApp users across the UK and the rest of the world awoke on Tuesday to find that while most could access their conversations, they were unable to send or receive any new messages.
+WhatsApp users across Ireland and the rest of the world awoke on Tuesday to find that while most could access their conversations, they were unable to send or receive any new messages.

 A persistent message was showing for many users at the top of the app, saying it is “connecting” to the server, but was never able to complete this process, leaving them offline.